MuhammadOsama169/HomeRun/README.md

 # HomeRun

 HomeRun: Is a E-commerce website with custom backend entries and secure payemnt linked with STRIPE payment method.
+The backend server is hosted by Railway.

 ## Available Scripts 🐧

-In the project directory, you can run:
+In the project directory, you can run the backend locally by simply running.

 ```bash
 npm start